Lorellana21/advanced-pokemon-list/README.md

 Have you had you a look at [Pokemon List](https://lorellana21.github.io/pokemon-list/)?
 Because this is an evolution of such an exercise 🚀

-✔ The application should allow filtering by pokemon name:
+✔ Here it is possible to filter by pokemon name:

 🔶 When typing in the header input, pokemons whose name does not match what is typed should be hidden.

-      🔶 Of course it should not matter if the user writes the text in upper or lower case.
+🔶 Of course, it doesn´t matter if you write the text in upper or lower case.

-✔ We also want the user to be able to add more pokemons to the list.
+✔ You also will be able to add more pokemons to the list (your favourite pokemons :)

-✔ All the data is local, so we can save it in the local storage.
+✔ As all the data is local, it will be saved in the local storage.
+So, next time you enter the web you can see your last added pokemons and, you can add even more.

 (imagen de la web)